+Year Two Cont....

+Spring Two

-Year Two Cor nt Fall Two & Spring One Students should begin work on thesis.
-Designated reader for the thesis should be chosen.
-Spring Two Master's thesis must be submitted to the reader at the beginning of the Spring 2 semester.
+Master's thesis must be submitted to the reader at the beginning of the Spring 2 semester.
 If the advisor is not the reader, comments on the thesis must be submitted to the advisor.
-The advisor or reader must submit the thesis and approval form to the academic services coordinator by May 11, 2007.
+The advisor or reader must submit the thesis and approval form to the Assistant Director of Graduate Studies by May 16, 2008.